10brink/10brink.github.io/_posts/SCNLP.md

 published: true
 ---

-For this project I used Natural Language Processing and unsupervised learning to preform topic modeling on supreme court cases/opinions.
+The Supreme Court is the highest court in the United States.
+The nine justices decide which cases to hear and make judgements on.
+I used Natural Language Processing and unsupervised learning to preform topic modeling on the Supreme Court cases/opinions.

 The tools I used were NLTK, sklearn and spacey, as well as beautiful soup for webscraping.
 I scraped the site